 Real Estate Market Overview

 Missouri property values are moderate when compared to large coastal cities.
-Cape Girardeau County’s mix of urban and rural properties gives investors range in price points.
+Cape Girardeau County’s mix of urban and rural properties gives investors a range in price points.
 A stable local job market in manufacturing and health care helps support long‑term property demand.
-This can make post‑auction resale or rental options more predictable than some higher cost regions.
+This can make post‑auction resale or rental options more predictable than some higher-cost regions.

 Conclusion